GENERAL MSC CRUISES Terms and Conditions

 In case of substitution of the Original Holiday Package with the New Holiday Package, the Passenger will still be entitled to withdraw from the Contract and therefore cancellation fees will apply; cancellation fees will be based on the price due (as per above provisions) and the scale provided under clause 13 (Cancellation by the Passenger) according to the Original Holiday Package departure date.

-The Company will make reasonable endeavours to comply with the Passenger requests for changes to flight, transport or other services arrangements and adapt them to the New Holiday Package.
-In no case whatsoever will the Company be held liable for change requests that cannot be satisfied.
+MSC Cruises will make reasonable endeavours to comply with the Passenger requests for changes to flight, transport or other services arrangements and adapt them to the New Holiday Package.
+In no case whatsoever will MSC Cruises or the Company be held liable for change requests that cannot be satisfied.

 12.4 Save as provided above, other changes to the Booking may be requested (even after the confirmation invoice has been issued) until 63 days prior to departure, subject to a minimum administration fee of £25.00 per person per amendment.
 Any additional costs that may arise as a consequence of the change will be exclusively for the Passenger’s account.